ricardocastl3/devops-form/README.md

 # DevOps Form Registration

-##### 🟣 Do you need a simple form to register your member on the web?
+##### 🟣 Do you need a simple form to register your members on the web?
 You can use this template for your application.

 ### Overview
 ---